 He is not a fighter.
 This dog will often get along very well with his peers, with whom he will like to spend time and energy.

-Socialisation must be taught during puppyhood to enable him to acquire and strengthen his canine codes.
+Socialisation during puppyhood will enable him to acquire and strengthen his canine codes of conduct.

 Golden Retriever and children

-Be careful that the children respect the tranquillity and nature of this dog.
+Be careful that young children respect the tranquillity and nature of this dog.
 Ground rules will have to be put in place to ensure the safety of everyone and to make cohabitation harmonious.

 Golden Retriever and the elderly